Chemical Industry

 AIR: Air is the chief source of O2 and N2.
 N2 is important because it is used in the manufacture of NH3.
-NH3 itself is used in the manufacture of trioxonitrate (v) acid which is used in the making of explosives, plastics and other materials.
-NH3 is also used in the manufacture of NH4+ salts like HN4O3, (NH4)2SO4 which are used in manufacturing fertilizers.
+NH3 itself is used in the manufacture of trioxonitrate (v) acid, which is used in the making of explosives, plastics and other materials.
+NH3 is also used in the manufacture of NH4+ salts like HN4O3, (NH4)2SO4, which are used in manufacturing fertilizers.

-CALCIUM TRIOXOCARBONATE (iv) (CaC03)
+Calcium Trioxocarbonate (iv) (CaC03)

-This is an element which is obtained naturally from the ground by Frasch process or iron pyrites (FeS2), copper pyrite (CuFeS2), gypsum (CaSO4.2H2O) and anhydride which are the raw materials in chemical industries where SO2,H2SO3, H2SO4 are produced.
-From the acids, compounds like (NH4)2SO4 (fertilizer), paints, dyes, explosives, synthetic fibres and accumulator are manufactured.
+This is an element which is obtained naturally from the ground by the Frasch process or iron pyrites (FeS2), copper pyrite (CuFeS2), gypsum (CaSO4.2H2O) and anhydrite, which are the raw materials in chemical industries where SO2, H2SO3, and H2SO4 are produced.
+From the acids, compounds like (NH4)2SO4 (fertiliser), paints, dyes, explosives, synthetic fibres and accumulators are manufactured.

 This is a major and very important raw material for petrochemicals like CH4, ethane, propane, butane, ethyne, butadiene, isoprene, benzene and phenol.
-From these petrochemicals, other products and chemicals like fertilizers, agricultural motor fibre and plastics are made.
-These chemicals have their own different industries e.g. agricultural industries.
-Petroleum products like petrol, diesel, and kerosene were marketed by foreign oil companies like Shell, Mobil, Gulf and Texaco.
+From these petrochemicals, other products and chemicals like fertilisers, agricultural motor fibre and plastics are made.

 Chemical industries can be classified on the basis of their products.
 We have chemical industries which produce: